Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

     PRIORITY 4
 ```

-Lastly, mousetraps logging system should be preferred over the native Julia one.
-Sending a message, for example, with Julias `@info`, will not be printed to the mousetrap log file and will not be accessible by a mousetrap application.
+Mousetraps logging system should be preferred over the native Julia one.
+Sending a message with Julias `@info`, will not be printed to the mousetrap log file and will not be accessible by a mousetrap application.

 ---

 ## File System

 Most GUI applications on desktops are centralized around modifying files.
-A text or image editor will often want to export files, while a video game will want to create a save file.
+A text or image editor will often want to export files, while a video game will want to create or load a save file.
 Conversely, Mousetrap offers a robust, operating-system-agnostic way of interacting with the user's file system.

 There are two kinds of objects in a file system: **files**, which contain arbitrary data, and **directories**, which contain other files and/or other directories.
 We also call a directory a **folder**.